figuedmundo/shaomeme-fighter/agent-os/product/mission.md

 ## Pitch
 Shaomeme Fighter is a personalized mobile web fighting game that helps my girlfriend blow off steam by fighting playful caricatures of family and annoyances, rewarding victories with cherished photo memories from our travels.

+**Inspiration:** The gameplay mechanics, controls, and visual style are heavily inspired by 90s arcade classics like *Street Fighter II* and *Mortal Kombat* (2D plane, sprite-based animation, health bars, round-based combat).

 ## Users

 ### Primary Customers